 She studied at Middle Tennessee State University, where she first became involved with campus activism by founding a Christians United for Israel (CUFI) chapter.
 She then spent one year in Jerusalem, receiving her master’s degree in nonprofit management from the Hebrew University.

-Rebecca Sears (PPF 18) currently serves as director of external relations for Alliance Defending Freedom (ADF), where her key roles are developing relationships and strategies, overseeing the Supreme Court event series and assisting the Center for Academic Freedom in Washington, D.C.
-Before ADF, she worked as an assistant for the 4% Growth Project at the George W. Bush Institute, where she also assisted the economic director, Amity Shlaes, for the Economic History departments at New York University and The King’s College.
-A native of Arizona, Sears received her Bachelor of Arts in politics, philosophy and economics from The King’s College in New York City.
+Rebecca Sears currently serves as director of external relations for Alliance Defending Freedom (ADF), where her key roles are developing relationships and strategies, overseeing the Supreme Court event series and assisting the Center for Academic Freedom in Washington, D.C.
+Before ADF, she worked as an assistant for the 4% Growth Project at the George W. Bush Institute, where she also assisted the economic director, Amity Shlaes, for the economic history department at New York University and The King’s College.
+A native of Arizona, Rebecca received her Bachelor of Arts in politics, philosophy and economics from The King’s College in New York City.
 Before graduating, she served as a marketing intern at The Wall Street Journal.

 She has been published in The Daily Signal, The Weekly Standard Online, The College Fix, Red Alert Politics and The Roanoke Times, and her pieces have been picked up by outlets such as The Drudge Report, Newsweek and Fox News.

-Christopher White (IEIA 16, PPF 18) is a management consulting analyst with Accenture Federal Services (AFS), helping government agencies achieve their missions by designing, implementing, managing and improving agency services and operations.
+Christopher White ’16 is a management consulting analyst with Accenture Federal Services (AFS), helping government agencies achieve their missions by designing, implementing, managing and improving agency services and operations.
 His work currently revolves around research, business process re-engineering and digital solutions.
-White is originally from Los Angeles, California, and graduated from Claremont McKenna College in May 2017 with a bachelor’s degree in economics and international relations.
+Christopher is originally from Los Angeles, California, and graduated from Claremont McKenna College in May 2017 with a bachelor’s degree in economics and international relations.
 He focused much of his undergraduate studies around international politics, U.S. foreign policy and national security issues.